brianshumate/vaultron/README.md

 ```
 [vaultron] [=] Form Vaultron! ...
 [vaultron] [i] Terraform has been successfully initialized!
-[vaultron] [i] Vault OSS version: 0.11.5
+[vaultron] [i] Vault OSS version: 1.1.0
-[vaultron] [i] Consul OSS version: 1.4.0
+[vaultron] [i] Consul OSS version: 1.4.3
-[vaultron] [i] Terraform plan: 11 to add, 0 to change, 0 to destroy.
+[vaultron] [i] Terraform plan: 14 to add, 0 to change, 0 to destroy.
-[vaultron] [i] Terraform apply complete! resources: 11 added, 0 changed, 0 destroyed.
+[vaultron] [i] Terraform apply complete! resources: 14 added, 0 changed, 0 destroyed.
 [vaultron] [+] Vaultron formed!
 ```

-You are now nearly ready to interact with Vault and Consul using their web user interfaces, command line interfaces, or their HTTP APIs.
+You are now nearly ready to interact with Vault and Consul using their web user interfaces, command line interfaces, or HTTP APIs.

-Take a moment to verify that all of the Docker containers are up:
+Take a moment to verify that all of the Vaultron Docker containers are up:

 ```
 $ docker ps -f name=vaultron --format "table {{.Names}}\t{{.Status}}"